194 cm

 • Marché aux chameaux (camel market)

-Aubusson tapestry woven by the Jean Laurent workshop.
+Aubusson tapestry produced by Jean Laurent.
 1980.

 In a similar vein to Toffoli, Raymond Poulet criss-crossed the world and his travels provided the themes that inspired his work ; the oriental inspiration has few precursors among the world of the peintre-cartonniers other than Bezombes.